flowupio/FlowUpServer/README.md

 ### Process

+Travis is configured to automatically deploy the project to our AWS instances of any commits merge to master that are passing tests.

-Travis is configure that if all test are passing in master, to compile and generate a zip file, with `sbt dist`.
+Travis compiles and generates a zip using `sbt dist`.

 When the zip is ready, travis upload it to a versioned bucket named `flowupserver-builds`